rf3l/iran-hosted-domains/README.md

 # Iran Hosted Domains

-A lot of services and domains are outside of Iran and they are restricted or blocked by iranian censorship infrastructure or tech companies around the world, for accessing this service you need to use vpn or proxies with tunneling option, apart of this issues when we use proxies the domestic services are unavailable because our ip is not in iran for bypassing this issues we gathered a list of Iranian domains and services to help you bypass the situation.
+A lot of services and domains are outside of Iran and they are restricted or blocked by iranian censorship infrastructure or tech companies around the world, for accessing this service you need to use VPN or proxies with tunneling option, apart from these problems, when we use proxies the domestic services are unavailable because our IP is not in Iran; for bypassing these issues we gathered a list of Iranian domains and services to help our people bypass this situation.

 ## VPN Problems